Zeloksa/WiFi-Remote-Display-ADV/README.md

 ### 3. Payload Delivery & Streaming
 Once confirmed, the Cardputer locks its interface and rapidly types out the UDP streaming server script into the target PC's PowerShell.
 A progress bar tracks the injection. **The injection stops right before execution.** You can review the code on the PC monitor, and when you are ready, press `ENTER` on the PC keyboard to launch the stream.
 The Cardputer will then automatically catch the `0xAA` JPEG packet headers and begin rendering the live desktop.

 ---

+## 🆕 Release Notes: What's New in V1.1
+* **Async Wi-Fi Scanner:** The network scanner now runs in the background.
+Networks appear instantly and update in real-time without freezing the screen.
+* **New Password UI:** Completely redesigned the password input screen for a cleaner, more professional look.
+* **Password Loop Fix:** Fixed a critical bug where a failed connection (wrong password or incompatible 5GHz network) would trap the user in an infinite loop.
+* **Cancel Input:** You can now press `[ ESC ]` to safely abort password entry and return to the network list without losing the previously scanned networks.
+* **Anti-Ghosting Keyboard:** Completely rewrote the typing engine.
+Keys no longer stick or double-type when typing fast.

+---